uschtwill/re-employment-kraken/README.md

 Some sites are protected from bots by technology like the Cloudflare WAF, which uses various measures to keep scrapers and crawlers out.
 There are some ways to sidestep protection like this, but it certainly complicates things and I am also not too sure about the legality of doing so.

+### Cumbersome Search Engines

+This crawler so far depends on search queries being settable via the URL path.
+It also helps if pagination is implemented in a standard way.
+Right now, from where I am standing, if it's a fancy search engine implementation, it's just not worth the time to write custom code just for that single case.

 <!-- Other Links -->

 [cheerio]: https://github.com/cheeriojs/cheerio